- About Us

 As an Umbrella company that puts compliancy and the safeguarding of our contractors at the forefront of everything we do, we undertake regular auditing of the expense claims you submit.
 Any that are found to be fraudulent or excessive will be disallowed or revoked and any tax underpayment will be deducted from your next payment.

-Although we do not need to see receipts in order to offset certain claimable items, we will require that you produce receipts, for all the expenses you have claimed, should we or HMRC select you as part of the auditing process.
+Although we do not need to see receipts in order to claim certain items, we will require that you produce receipts, for all the expenses you have claimed, should we or HMRC select you as part of the auditing process.
 For your additional peace of mind, we strongly suggest that it is in your own interest to always ask for receipts and store them in a safe place.